How We're Advancing Care

-The laboratories in this section aim to elucidate pathophysiologic mechanisms in type 2 diabetes, including insulin resistance and β-cell dysfunction, and to exploit this knowledge to create new and better treatments.
+The laboratories in this section aim to identify potential pathophysiological mechanisms contributing to type 2 diabetes, including insulin resistance and beta β-cell dysfunction, and associated conditions and complications, including hyperuricemia and cardiovascular disease.

 While members of the section attempt to elucidate the mechanisms themselves, this is not necessary as the goal is to identify any mechanism that might be exploited for therapeutic purposes.
 An example of the approach is the section member's identification of inflammation as a potential pathological mediator in insulin resistance and target for its reversal.
 Ongoing studies that spun off from TINSAL-T2D and studies of salicylate's mechanism of action include:

 - Once we knew that salicylate binds and activates AMPK, we found that AMPK activation is required for salicylate's anti-inflammatory effects through AMPK mediated inhibition of NF-kB.
 This occurs through canonical inhibition of mTORC1 via TSC1/2 and Rheb.
 KLF2 activation downstream of mTORC1 is required NFkB inhibition.

 - Using basic biochemical principles, we identified another route to activating AMPK with approved drugs, in this case for treating gout.
 By inhibiting of xanthine oxidase (XO), the final step in purine metabolism, XO inhibitors including allopurinol raise levels of upstream purines, including AMP, which activate AMPK.
 Basic and clinical studies are expanding on this important discovery.